AC/DC Cofounder And Guitarist Malcolm Young Dies, Age 64

 One of the founding members of AC/DC, among the best-selling bands in recorded music history, died Saturday.
 Guitarist and songwriter Malcolm Young was 64 years old.
 Young's family, which announced his death in a statement, noted that he had suffered from dementia for several years.
 The place of his death was not shared, though the statement mentioned that he "passed away peacefully with his family by his bedside."

-In April of 2014, AC/DC announced that Young would be " taking a break from the band to ill health," without disclosing the nature of his illness; in September of that same year, the band revealed that he had dementia.
+In April of 2014, AC/DC announced that Young would be "taking a break from the band to ill health," without disclosing the nature of his illness; in September of that same year, the band revealed that he had dementia.
 Young's nephew, Stevie Young, toured and recorded with the group in his place.

-AC/DC was founded in Sydney, Australia by two brothers, Malcolm (the seventh of eight children in the Young family) and his older brother Angus.
+AC/DC was founded in Sydney, Australia, by two brothers, Malcolm (the seventh of eight children in the Young family) and his younger brother Angus.
 The brothers, who were born in Glasgow, Scotland (Malcolm on Jan.
 6, 1953), had emigrated to Australia with their family when Malcolm was aged 10 and Angus was 12 years old.

 AC/DC's first show was staged in a Bondi Beach nightclub on New Year's Eve in 1973.
-Within three years and with vocalist Bon Scott as its frontman, AC/DC had become one of Australia's top acts, with two albums (High Voltage and T.N.T) under its belt, and the group moved to London to pursue international fame.
+Within three years and with vocalist Bon Scott as its frontman, AC/DC had become one of Australia's top acts, with two albums (High Voltage and T.N.T.) under its belt, and the group moved to London to pursue international fame.

 The band continued to gain speed with 1979's Highway to Hell, which sold more than a million copies worldwide.
 By 1980, AC/DC was working on what became its breakthrough album, Back in Black, when Scott died of acute alcohol poisoning.
 Singer Brian Johnson joined the band in Scott's stead; when Back in Black was released, it went to No. 4 on the Billboard album chart, and eventually sold 22 million copies in the U.S. alone.
 It remains one of the top 10 best-sellers in RIAA history.